Pricey premium liquor: Customer stunned by $55 glass of scotch

 Bad idea.

-"I examined it the next day, and there was a charge for $110 for the two mixed drinks.
+"I examined it the next day, and there was a charge for $110 for the two mixed drinks," he said.

 He was charged a stunning $55 a glass.